kadena-io/chainweaver/README.md

 To release a new version, be sure that CI is pushing to that binary cache, and when the build passes QA overwrite the contents of master-store-path with the output of `nix-build -A chainweaverVMSystem default.nix` by running `scripts/update-vm-master-store`.
 This requires permission to write to the chainweaver-builds bucket and to have credentials in ~/.aws/credentials already.

-At this point, users ought to be able to run `update-chainweaver` from a terminal to switch to the new system config.
+At this point, users ought to be able to run `upgrade-chainweaver` from a terminal to switch to the new system config.

 ## Mac app
 To work on the objective-c code enter the project shell with